metamx/sumologic-log4j2-appender/README.md

 * `endOfBatch` is ignord
 * `loggerFqcn` is ignored
 * Charset is always `UTF-8`
-* The output is alwasy compact
+* The output is always compact
 * The output always ends with a newline `'\n'`
 * The output always includes thread context map (MDC) if any such map exists, otherwise omits it from the log